fmxsh/tot-ontology/README.md

 - It organizes any structure, including itself.
 - It describes any structure, including itself, using descriptive categories that are structures defined by _it_, and that are _it_ in essence.

-The ontology describing it, which describes the _thing of things_, is in itself, a _thing of things_.

-Purpose: To define the _thing of things_.

-Identity: The _thing of things_ is a

-Constitution:

-- Perception of difference.
-- Value-driven favoring of one thing over another.
-- Purposeful, ...
-- The _thing of things_ consists of _thing of things_.
-It is thus self-constituting.

-Property: The _thing of things_ is self-constituting, because it constitutes itself.

-Emergence:

-The ontology of _thing of things_ is a root meta-ontology.
+A _thing of things_ is a discernable purposeful entity that contains discernable enteties that are purposeful to the thing.

+Purpose:

+What does a _thing of things_ do?
+Organize the field of perception in acordance with choice based in usefulness. (a thing can thus self-constituting, as the root purpose of all things, is to organize the field of perception (meaning define constitutions, properties etc) in accordance with choice based in usefulness.
+Usefulness is the root purpose, and a thing defines its specific purpose based in that core purpose)

 - It is _root_ because it defines the general structure which is the structure of any specific structure.
 - it is _meta_ because it is self-defining, self-constituting, self-organizing, and self-reflecting.